mhutchman/zscaler/branch_connector/vm_deploy/readme.txt

-1 - it reads in your branch connector api key, admin username, password from the bc_variables.txt file 2 - it reads in your proxmox ISO directory and branch connector template ID from the bc_variables.txt file 3 - it finds the next available VM ID in the proxmox cluster 4 - then clones your branch connector vm template to that next available VM ID 5 - it asks the user if they are or are not deploying an integrated app connector in the branch connector VM 6 - it gathers the cc_url for the config template from the user input 7 - it gathers the branch connector IP infofrmation and optionally the integrated app connector ip information and provisioning key, from the user input
+1 - it reads in your branch connector api key, admin username, password from the bc_variables.txt file 2 - it reads in your proxmox ISO directory and branch connector template ID from the bc_variables.txt file 3 - it finds the next available VM ID in the proxmox cluster 4 - it then asks the user for the name they want to assign to the new VM 5 - then clones your branch connector vm template to that next available VM ID 6 - it asks the user if they are or are not deploying an integrated app connector in the branch connector VM 7 - it gathers the cc_url for the config template from the user input 8 - it gathers the branch connector IP infofrmation and optionally the integrated app connector ip information and provisioning key, from the user input
-8 - it creates the user-data file in YAML format
+9 - it creates the user-data file in YAML format
-9 - it utilizes genisoimage to create an ISO file from user-data file 10 - it mounts the ISO to the cloned branch connector VM as a CDROM 11 - it cleans up the user-data YAML file
+10 - it utilizes genisoimage to create an ISO file from user-data file 11 - it mounts the ISO to the cloned branch connector VM as a CDROM 12 - it cleans up the user-data YAML file
-12 - it boots the new  cloned branch connector VM
+13 - it boots the new  cloned branch connector VM
 :::::::::::::Purpose:::::::::::::